Activated carbon: Properties

 A gram of activated carbon can have a surface area in excess of 500 m2, with 3000 m2 being readily achievable.
 Carbon aerogels, while more expensive, have even higher surface areas, and are used in special applications.

 Under an electron microscope, the high surface-area structures of activated carbon are revealed.
 Individual particles are intensely convoluted and display various kinds of porosity; there may be many areas where flat surfaces of graphite-like material run parallel to each other, separated by only a few nanometres or so.
 These micropores provide superb conditions for adsorption to occur, since adsorbing material can interact with many surfaces simultaneously.
 Tests of adsorption behaviour are usually done with nitrogen gas at 77 K under high vacuum, but in everyday terms activated carbon is perfectly capable of producing the equivalent, by adsorption from its environment, liquid water from steam at 100 C and a pressure of 1/10,000 of an atmosphere.

-James Dewar, the scientist after whom the Dewar (vacuum flask) is named, spent much time studying activated carbon and published a paper regarding its adsorption capacity with regard to gases.
+James Dewar, the scientist after whom the Dewar (vacuum flask) is named, spent much time in the early 20th century studying activated carbon, and published a paper regarding its adsorption capacity with regard to gases.
 In this paper, he discovered that cooling the carbon to liquid nitrogen temperatures allowed it to adsorb significant quantities of numerous air gases, among others, that could then be recollected by simply allowing the carbon to warm again and that coconut-based carbon was superior for the effect.
 He uses oxygen as an example, wherein the activated carbon would typically adsorb the atmospheric concentration (21%) under standard conditions, but release over 80% oxygen if the carbon was first cooled to low temperatures.

 Physically, activated carbon binds materials by van der Waals force or London dispersion force.

 Activated carbon does not bind well to certain chemicals, including alcohols, diols, strong acids and bases, metals and most inorganics, such as lithium, sodium, iron, lead, arsenic, fluorine, and boric acid.

 Activated carbon can also adsorb iodine very well.
 The iodine capacity, mg/g, (ASTM D28 Standard Method test) may be used as an indication of total adsorption over the surface area of the testing material.

 Carbon monoxide however, is not very well adsorbed by activated carbon.
 This should be of particular concern to those using the material in filters for respirators, fume hoods, or other gas control systems because the gas is undetectable to the human senses, toxic to the metabolism, and neurotoxic which creates concern.

 Substantial lists of the common industrial and agricultural gases adsorbed by activated carbon can be found online.

 Activated carbon can be used as a substrate for the application of various chemicals to improve the adsorptive capacity for some inorganic (and problematic organic) compounds such as hydrogen sulfide (H_{2}S), ammonia (NH_{3}), formaldehyde (HCOH), mercury (Hg) and radioactive iodine-131(^{131}I).
 This property is known as chemisorption.